Is Vinyl Siding Recyclable? Here’s What You Need to Know

 • Industrial Products: Flooring tiles, pipes, and cable insulation.

-These applications not only reduce waste but also conserve resources by using recycled rather than virgin materials.
+These uses not only help reduce waste but also save resources by using recycled materials instead of new ones.

 The State of Vinyl Siding Recycling in Wisconsin and Beyond